fourjr/elevator-simulator/README.md

 ### The Loop

 The loop is managed by the [ActionQueue](/models/action.py) which prioritises the actions to be carried out on an elevator.
-The loop is called once every tick and the next action will be executed.
+The loop is called once every tick and actions are executed until `ADD_TICK`.

 If there are no actions to be carried out, the elevator will carry out `RUN_CYCLE`.